DPS3005 PSU Module and MODBUS RTU Python & Arduino

 After confirming it worked using python and the measured voltage was successfully displayed i decided to move onto arduino.
 I noticed that it used a 3.3v logic level and rather than using level shifter i opted just to try and use a ESP82266 running arduino.
 This made it really easy to hook up just three wires gnd, TX and RX.
 A software serial port was used to talk to the dps3005 psu module allowing the native (USB) serial port free to monitoring everything.

 Note , the supplied link lead wire colours did not match the PCB marking on my unit and was completely reversed .
-I may have just had a defect cable in my case but can confirm the PCB Marking were correct.
+I may have just had a defect cable in my case but can confirm the PCB Marking on the DPS3005 module and usb serial convertor were correct.

 // DPS3005 MODBUS Example By Luke (www.ls-homeprojects.co.uk)